6 Ways Computer Vision in Retail is Transforming the Industry

 Computer vision technology lends itself to multiple facets of retail operations, significantly reducing the need for extensive human staffing.
 While inventory management focuses on the supply chain’s integrity, broader store management also benefits immensely from computer vision technology.

 One pivotal aspect is optimizing the customer journey within the physical space, from entry to exit.
 Retail heat map analytics use computer vision cameras to track customer movements, identifying high-traffic areas, dead zones, and bottlenecks.
+Customer analytics and customer behavior analytics are used to interpret foot traffic patterns, helping retailers optimize store layouts and merchandising strategies for improved store performance.
 Retailers like Tesco are using heat maps to adjust their store layouts.

 Source: Artificial Intelligence Review, When AI meets store layout design: a review